 What are the requirements of a successful operational marketing plan?
 To build and execute an operational marketing plan, you need:

-Operational marketing plans are agile to adapt to changes in the business.
+Operational marketing plans are agile and can adapt to changes in the business.
 Things happen, and when they do, you need to be prepared.
 For this reason, an operational marketing plan needs to be agile—that is, flexible and built for different scenarios, both positive and negative.

 If your operational plan gets derailed, you want to be prepared and have a strategy.
 Don’t engage in meaningless marketing activities, hoping that something will stick.
 After all, hope is not a strategy!